vadrif-draco/asufecse483project-simpleperceptionstack/README.md

   - [ ] Add/update necessary information to the <a href="#usage">Usage</a> section (how to actually play with the code)

 ### Random Ideas:
-- Main problem is the first frame and how to detect lanes dynamically from it...
-Afterwards, it'll be iterative, so no problem then
+- **Main problem is the first frame** and how to detect lanes dynamically from it...
+Afterwards, the process should be iterative/relative
-- Could surround the detected lines by two parallel detected lines and constrain the search within them for the edges per frame, update them per frame too
+- ~~Could surround the detected lines by two parallel detected lines and constrain the search within them for the edges per frame, update them per frame too~~
-  - This could keep track of the lanes and identify left from right
+  - ~~This could keep track of the lanes and identify left from right~~
-  - Also can help when either lane goes poof
+  - ~~Also can help when either lane goes poof~~
+- **Peeking center algorithm**
+  - If something's above it within some limit (3 pixels for example)
+  - Keep moving left or right, pixel-by-pixel until you get out of its way
+  - Deciding the direction is done by scanning left and right, closest pixel = move away from it (and commit in that direction)
+  - If you hit a pixel while going in that direction, terminate
+- **For non-initial lane detections,** use the different algorithms you have, then pick the one that overlaps best
+  - Overlapping = Their intersection / Their union (lane-wise) *OR* how many polyfit points lie within range of previous ones

 <!-- See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues). -->